jfroelich/rss-reader/general-todo.md

+# simplify storage

+do not store feeds store. just store everything in an entries store. store feed data redundantly per entry. rethink how to do queries like get all feeds, how to archive, etc

 #security issue with templates
 look at what just happened with struts. no user inputs into templates or error messages that may be appended to dom.